Leon Burke III: Professional life

-Burke is the Music Director and Conductor of the University City Symphony Orchestra and Assistant Conductor of the Saint Louis Symphony Chorus.
-He conducts the Cadenza Orchestra of the Saint Charles County Youth Orchestra Program and is the Music Director of the Belleville Philharmonic Youth Orchestra.
-He is also the Choir Director at Eliot Unitarian Chapel in Kirkwood.
+Burke is the music director and conductor of the University City Symphony Orchestra and assistant conductor of the Saint Louis Symphony Chorus.
+He conducts the Cadenza Orchestra of the Saint Charles County Youth Orchestra Program and is the music director of the Belleville Philharmonic Youth Orchestra.
+He is also the choir director at Eliot Unitarian Chapel in Kirkwood.

-Outside of the St. Louis area, he is the Conductor for the Metropolitan Ballet of Topeka, where he conducts The Nutcracker every December.
+Outside of the St. Louis area, he is the conductor for the Metropolitan Ballet of Topeka, where he conducts The Nutcracker every December.
 Burke also conducted Amahl and the Night Visitors in Jefferson City, Missouri, during the 2008 holiday season.
 He teaches voice at East Central College in Union and St. Louis University.
-He conducts concerts most summers with the Asuncion Symphony (National Orchestra of Paraguay) where he is the Principal Guest Conductor.
+He conducts concerts most summers with the Asuncion Symphony (National Orchestra of Paraguay) where he is the principal guest conductor.
 While in Paraguay, he also works with the National Youth Orchestra.
 In Summer 2009, he performed concerts in Tucuman, Argentina.

-Burke has served as Conductor/Music Director of the Lawrence Chamber Players, the Hutchinson Symphony, the Alton Symphony Orchestra, and the McPherson Symphony.
+Burke has served as conductor or music director of the Lawrence Chamber Players, the Hutchinson Symphony, the Alton Symphony Orchestra, and the McPherson Symphony.
 He has been on the faculties of Baker University, Sterling College, Hutchinson Community College, and Webster University.

 Burke is an active member of Unitarian Universalists Musicians Network (UUMN).
 He served as a member of the UUA New Hymn Resource Task Force, which was appointed in the Fall of 2003 to create a new congregational hymn resource.
 Singing the Journey debuted at the 2005 UUA General Assembly to enthusiastic reviews.

 Burke has won the Arts for Life Award for Best Achievement in Musical Direction for his work with Spotlight Theater's production of Titanic in 2003.
 Other productions with the Spotlight Theater (Chicago, Jekyll and Hyde, West Side Story) were honored with nominations for Best Musical Production, and two more nominations for Burke for Best Musical Director.
 All the nominated productions were performed at Marquette High School during the summers.

 Leon Burke III is on the roster of cover conductors for the Saint Louis Symphony Orchestra.
 He made his SLSO concert conducting debut on February 21, 2009, leading the orchestra, the symphony's IN UNISON Chorus, and the University of Missouri-St. Louis Community Chorus as part of the Saint Louis Symphony Orchestra's annual Lift Every Voice: Black History Month Celebration concert.
 The second half of the concert featured A Tribute to Mae Wheeler.